Skip to Content

 For example, the Museum of Fine Arts and the Inquisition Museum at the Castillo de San Jorge are always free to enter.

-Otherwise, Monday is the main day for freebies at many of the city’s museums.
+Otherwise, Monday is the main day for freebies at many of the city’s free museums.

 Torre del OroMonday